Emby released a server app for the NVIDIA Shield TV back in February 2019, but the installation process wasn’t as smooth as I’d like.

 The first step is to download Emby Server for Android directly from their webpage at https://emby.media/server-android.html.

-You can do this on your favorite web browser, but I’m going to use the Downloader App.
+You can do this on your favorite web browser, but I will use the Downloader App.

-I would prefer to use Puffin TV to browse the web on my Android TV, but Google forced them to disable the download feature in order to keep it on the Google Play Store.
+I prefer to use Puffin TV to browse the web on my Android TV, but Google forced them to disable the download feature to keep it on the Google Play Store.

-Open Downloader, and go to the search bar in the Home screen.
-There, you can either enter in the link above, or just search for “emby server android” like I do here.
+Open Downloader, and go to the search bar on the Home screen.
+You can enter the link above or search for “emby server android,” as I do here.

-If you choose to search, like I did, the page on Emby’s website will be the first result.
+If you choose to search, as I did, the page on Emby’s website will be the first result.

 I have to give credit to Emby here.
-They make the download process really simple, because there’s only one version and one link to click on.
+They simplify the download process because there’s only one version and one link to click on.

-The Emby Server APK is just a little over 200 MB in size, so it’s not going to take up much space on your NVIDIA Shield TV.
+The Emby Server APK is just over 200 MB, so it won’t take up much space on your NVIDIA Shield TV.

 Once that’s finished, remember to delete the APK file to reclaim some of that file space.